Samuel-Cavicchi/WalletFox/api-specification.md

   **Summary:** Update a wallet's information

   **Description:** Update a specific wallet's information by supplying the wallet id in the request path, and by supplying the updated values in the request body.

-  **Not all model parameters are required in the request body, only the values you wish to update.**

   Only a wallet member who is admin may change a wallet's information